 The color-shifting of the evening began again.
 This time, even more colorful, painting the forest’s mist with a shiny glow.
 As the night came on, the songs of the forest shifted and a more ominous mood took over the atmosphere of the area.
 From a distance, a large endless wall could be seen.

 Taro responded proudly, “It is great!
 We serve our queens while trying to maintain the electricity, eat delicious food, and just generally have a good time.”

 Strangely, as we approached closer to the wall, the fog grew thicker, presumably due to the emerging night.
-The wall seemed to be made of the trunks of larger, redwood trees.
+The wall was made of the trunks of redwoods.
 They were stacked, one on top of another, the wall being a height of 3 trunks.

 “How long did it take to put this wall together?”
 I asked.

 Nell responded, “The colony’s ancestors are said to have found it as it stands now.
 The whole colony 25 structure was found and we just inhabited it and improved on it.
 They wrote that it was a gift from the gods.
 Though eventually, some colony members met with outsiders or came from the outside themselves, and we were informed that an ancient civilization may have built all of this instead.
 We think that the salvaged parts also remain from their world.
 To be honest, none of us are sure how we got here and what it all means yet but we are grateful to have it all.
 The walls protect us from both outsiders and from the larger creatures.
 Even if the ancestors of this land aren’t magical beings, they certainly had the capacity to utilize electricity to perform magical feats.
 So, in a way, they kind of were gods.
 Yet. . . they did not survive the test of time apparently.”

 Nell giggled and continued, “Well, that’s your history lesson for today.
 I hope that wasn’t too much.
 If you have any other questions, feel free to ask!
 I love geeking out about these things.”